-Following first five-year reviews by Commerce and the Commission, effective January 6, 2000, Commerce issued a notice of the continuation of the antidumping duty orders on imports of carbon steel butt-weld pipe fittings from Brazil, China, Japan, Taiwan, and Thailand (65 FR 753).
-Following second five-year reviews by Commerce and the Commission, effective November 21, 2005, Commerce issued a notice of the continuation of the antidumping duty orders on imports of carbon steel buttweld pipe fittings from Brazil, China, Japan, Taiwan, and Thailand (70 FR 70059).
-The Commission is now conducting third reviews to determine whether revocation of the orders would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
-It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct full reviews or expedited reviews.
-The Commission's determinations in any expedited reviews will be based on the facts available, which may include information provided in response to this notice.
+Background.-On March 29, 1995, the Department of Commerce (Commerce) issued an antidumping duty order on imports of glycine from China (60 FR 16116).
+Following first five-year reviews by Commerce and the Commission, effective July 25, 2000, Commerce issued a continuation of the antidumping duty order on imports of glycine from China (65 FR 45752).
+Following second five-year reviews by Commerce and the Commission, effective November 15, 2005, Commerce issued a second continuation of the antidumping duty order on imports of glycine from China (70 FR 69316).
+The Commission is now conducting a third review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
+The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.-The following definitions apply to these reviews:
+Definitions.-The following definitions apply to this review:

-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by Commerce.

-(2) The Subject Countries in these reviews are Brazil, China, Japan, Taiwan, and Thailand.

-(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations, its expedited first fiveyear review determinations, and its full second five-year review determinations, the Commission defined the Domestic Like Product as carbon steel butt-weld pipe fittings having an inside diameter of less than 14 inches, whether finished or unfinished, as coextensive with Commerce's scope.
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Country in this review is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determination, the Commission defined the Domestic Like Product as all glycine, regardless of grade.
+In its first and second expedited five-year review determinations, the Commission continued to define the Domestic Like Product as all glycine, coextensively with Commerce's scope.